November 06, 2020

 - No new telecommunications towers are required since this cost-effective model uses existing utility pole infrastructure.

 “CENGN is happy to work with our partners to add the rural Milton area to the growing list of previously under-served communities who now receive high-speed broadband access,” said Jean-Charles Fahmy, President and CEO of CENGN.
 “With each new project in our Ontario Residential Broadband program, we have more success stories on combatting the connectivity gap between the rural and urban divide.
 These blueprints, like the one set to take place at Milton, give us reusable solutions to specific business and technological challenges to broadband access for communities across the province.”

 “Access to reliable broadband internet is essential for all Ontarians, no matter where they live.
 Businesses, families, schools and hospitals in rural and Northern communities need fast connections just as much as in urban areas,” said Vic Fedeli, Minister of Economic Development, Job Creation, and Trade.
-“This innovative new project will mean secure and reliable internet and cellular connectivity for the Halton Region, bringing long-overdue cost-effective and high-speed solutions for those who live and work in the region.”
+“This innovative new project will mean secure and reliable internet connectivity for the Halton Region, bringing long-overdue cost-effective and high-speed solutions for those who live and work in the region.”

 TYPICAL RURAL MILTON DATA PIPELINE OPPORTUNITIES

 “Now more than ever, we see the importance of broadband in underserved and unserved communities like Rural Milton,” said Laurie Scott, Minister of Infrastructure.
 “The digital divide is real and magnified during this COVID 19 global pandemic.
 I understand this full well coming from a rural community.
 This investment continues to build on Ontario’s commitment to connect people reducing that digital divide.
 We are moving as fast as we can to get people the services that they need.”